 The world of DSLR cameras is vast and there are so many options out there that it can be hard to find one that will fit your needs.
 Each DSLR offers its’ own unique innovations and features and ultimately the choice of which one to use becomes a personal choice.
 The four cameras in this article represent a good range of features and pricing and you definitely wouldn’t go wrong choosing one of these.

-There are several important factors that play an important role when buying a DSLR camera.
-If you want to buy a camera, you should first know what type of pictures you want to take with your new SLR camera.
-Since modern DSLRs can also record videos in Full HD resolution or even higher quality, many users buy such a device in order to be able to record videos in a targeted manner.
+Several important factors play an important role when buying a DSLR camera.
+First, you should know what type of pictures you intend to take with your new SLR.
+Today, most DSLR cameras can record videos in Full HD resolution or even higher, so many users purchase such devices to record videos.

 How Many Megapixels Does DSLR Need?

-If you want to print your pictures on large canvases or posters, you should rather choose a model with a high number of pixels, since the resolution is simply larger here and details are reproduced even in large formats without image errors.
-If you take pictures primarily for websites or prefer to take vacation photos in high quality, the best thing to do is to use a camera with a large sensor and fewer pixels – the colours become more natural and the pictures simply better.
-In our large DSLR leaderboard, you will find models with different specifications.
+Suppose you want to print your pictures on large canvases or posters.
+In that case, you should instead select models with the highest resolutions, which means that details are reproduced accurately, even in large formats without image errors.
+In that case, a camera with a large sensor with fewer pixels would be the best choice; the pictures would be more natural.
+On our large DSLR leaderboard, we have models with different specifications.

 Which Camera Manufacturer Is The Best?

-Scene modes such as sports, portrait, macro and landscape can help you in achieving phenomenal results in a vide variety of shooting scenarios with minimum knowledge.
-They are a perfect starting point for a newcomer.
+A scene mode such as sports, portrait, macro, and landscape can help you achieve great results in various shooting situations.
+They are perfect for those just starting.

-Most DSLRs in this class is equipped with a pentamirror rather than a pentaprism viewfinder which is found on more advanced cameras.
-Yet, they should still feature a adequately clear, bright and sharp display.
+Most DSLRs in this class are equipped with a pentaprism instead of a pentamirror.
+However, they should still have a sufficiently clear, bright and sharp display.

-An LCD screen which gives you a magnified view that can be used to check focus accuracy when working with manual focus.
-It also helps you compose pictures in difficult positions, as an example when you take pictures from the ground.
-You would then need a swing-out LCD.
-Nearly all DSLR cameras today features live view.
+An LCD screen provides you with a magnified view which can be used to check focus accuracy when shooting manually.
+It can also be used to take pictures from challenging angles, such as standing on the ground.
+A swing-out LCD is therefore necessary.
+Nearly all cameras today have live viewing capabilities.

-Entry-level DSLR cameras tend to have plastic shells over metal chassis.
-Still they should be robust enough for daily use.
-There are also different models that feature a waterproof seal that can come in handy sometimes.
-Remember that the lens also needs to be waterproof for this to work.
-Most advanced and pro DSLRs feature tough magnesium-alloy bodies
+A lot of entry-level DSLR cameras have a plastic case over a metal chassis.
+Still, they should be sturdy enough for daily use.
+Some models feature a waterproof seal that can come in handy sometimes.
+Keep in mind, though, that the lens must also be waterproof.

 What is a DSLR?

-Digital single-lens reflex cameras (DSLR) are digital cameras combining the optics and the mechanisms of a single-lens reflex camera with a digital imaging sensor.
+Digital single-lens reflex cameras (DSLRs) are digital cameras that combine the capabilities and optics of a single-lens reflex camera with digital imaging capabilities.

-The great thing about the SLR technology is that it allows you to see exactly the photo you are taking, with your viewfinder.
+The great thing about SLR technology is that you can see exactly what you are taking through your viewfinder.